Series: Fullmetal Alchemist (Animeverse)

 Roy marveled that Ed could still talk of escape as though it was inevitable.
 He shook his head.
 “It’s been seventeen years, Ed.
 She hasn’t tried to contact me once.
 I don’t think she wants to see me.”

 Ed snorted.
-“Have you
+“Have you tried to contact her?”

 He thought of his mother.
 “Well...no.”